 Idle On Leak: When set to Yes, the cooling unit will enter idle mode if a Water Detection Fault activates.
 Set to No to disable the cooling unit from entering idle mode if a leak is detected.

-NOTE: The leak sensor (Schneider Electric part number AP9325) is optional.
+NOTE: The leak sensor (AP9325) is optional.

-NOTE: There are three alarms that will cause the cooling unit to enter idle mode when Idle On Fail and Idle on Leak are set to Yes:
+NOTE: There are five alarms that will cause the cooling unit to enter idle mode: